 A doctor can usually diagnose an outer ear infection by assessing the patient’s symptoms and looking into the patient’s ear with an otoscope.

-The prognosis for these types of infections is usually quite good, as infections can often heal on their own or can be eliminated simply by taking eardrops.
+The outlook for these types of infections is usually quite good: infections often heal on their own or are eliminated simply by taking eardrops.

 The best way to prevent swimmer’s ear is to keep your ears as dry as possible:

 - When you’re swimming, using earplugs or a bathing cap can help.

 - After swimming or showering, it’s recommended that you dry your ears thoroughly.

 - Tilting your head so that each ear faces the ground helps empty out excess water.